Xinyuan-yang/MycRacklet/doc/dev-docs/source/index.rst

 Bug reports
 ...........

-You can also contribute to Tamaas by reporting any bugs you find `here (ADD LINK) if you have an account on `c4science <https://c4science.ch>`_.
+You can also contribute to cRacklet by reporting any bugs you find `here (ADD LINK) if you have an account on `c4science <https://c4science.ch>`_.